xragua/xraybinaryorbit/xraybinaryorbit/readme.md

 ## Contributing

 Contributions are welcome!
-Please check the [CONTRIBUTING.md](link-to-contributing) for details on how to contribute.
+Please check the [CONTRIBUTING FILE](https://github.com/xragua/xraybinaryorbit/blob/main/contributing.md) for details on how to contribute.

 ---